mazen-mardini/libpahmm/README.md

 sudo xargs rm < install_manifest.txt
 ```

+## Directory structure
+The following is a description of what's in every directory in the root of the repository.

+- auxiliary - Files needed for the Python build script.
+- dlib - The dlib library, it's a dependency of paHMM-dist.
+- examples - Example code that shows how the library can be used.
+- include - Header files for the C pahmm library.
+- paHMM-dist - A slightly modified version of the original paHMM-dist tool.
+- python - The pahmm Python library.
+- src - The source code for the C pahmm library, it's a thin wrapper around paHMM-dist.
+- tests - Tests to verify the correctness of the library.

 ## Tests
 There are tests that you can run if you wish to verify the correctness of the library output, the test-suite can be found under `tests/`.
 They verify that the output from the library match the output from the paHMM-Tree tool.
 You need to have the pahmm Python library installed before you run the tests.